 Special reduction: What are special circumstances

 We can only make a special reduction where there are special circumstances.
-You must not give a special reduction without authority from TAA to do so, see CH175000.
+You must not give a special reduction without authority from Tax Administration, Litigation and Advice (TALA) to do so, see CH175000.

 Penalty legislation provides for common circumstances and these are therefore taken into account in establishing the liability to and/or level of a penalty.